Do you use certified organic feed?

 Do I need to be at home to collect my order?

 No, but we do request that you leave clear instructions as to where we can safely leave your order.
 If it's not clear as to where we can leave your order the driver will attempt to contact you to make an alternative arrangement otherwise the order will be delivered the following week.
 For delivery we recommend a shady, cool area away from direct sunlight or hot pavements.
 Your order will stay frozen for many hours.
-We will advise you by SMS that delivery has been made.
+We will advise you by SMS that your delivery has been made.

-What if I need to change my delivery date?
+How can I change my delivery date?

 Please contact us at email@example.com for any changes to deliveries.